ckeditor/ckeditor5/packages/ckeditor5-page-break/docs/features/page-break.md

 ## Demo

 Use the editor below to see the {@link module:page-break/pagebreak~PageBreak} plugin in action.
-Open the web browser console and click the button below to see the page-break snippet code in the editor output data.
+Click the button below in order to open a print preview window.

 {@snippet features/page-break}